AmritAnand-2003/URL-Shortener/README.md

 4. **Database**:
    - SQLite is used for simplicity, making the application lightweight and easy to set up.

+5. **Access Statistics**
+   - Tracks and displays the number of times a shortened URL has been accessed.

 ---

 🌐 Live Application